CalgaryMichael/branchdb/README.md

-# branchdb
+# branchdb-python
-Create a new database instance based off of your git branch
+Python bindings for utilizing the branchdb library